Services for Young People

 Some people feel that the gender they were given at birth is not the same as how they feel inside.
 So, for example, a girl might feel that really she is a boy or vice versa.
 For some, these feelings begin during early childhood, and for others it can start later - often during puberty.
 The proper term for this feeling is gender dysphoria, and it can cause a lot of confusion and difficult emotions.

 Gender dysphoria is not a mental illness – it is a recognised medical condition, although its causes are not yet fully understood.
-But to be diagnosed with the condition a person must feel strongly that they are not the gender they have been brought up as.
-For more details information click here.
+But to be diagnosed with the condition a person must feel strongly that they are not the gender they were assigned at birth.

 Transitioning - living as my preferred gender